-Save the file as CSV format and upload.
+Save the file in CSV format and upload it.
 Then choose to either Bulk assign, adding students to existing rosters, or Bulk assign and remove, replacing any existing class rosters.

 When transitioning to the next year, the most common option is to Bulk assign as you are adding students to newly created classes for the new year.

-Assign Homeroom Advisors to students via Year Groups > See all Year Groups > Bulk Assign Students.
+Assign Homeroom Advisors to students via Year Groups > Bulk Assign Students.

 This step is necessary if Homeroom advisors for students have changed from last year to this year, or if there are students who are not yet assigned to a Homeroom Advisor.

-Download our CSV template and complete with the required fields to assign students to Homeroom Advisors:
+Download our CSV template and complete the required fields to assign students to Homeroom Advisors: